 - Practice your no stance or factor in some haggle-room.

-- The messages and offers are all in different message threads so keep notes if there is a lot of communication.
+- The messages and offers are all in different message threads so keep notes or a spreadsheet if there is a lot of communication.

 Markeplace pros for buyers: